CrescentRR/GoARacle/README.md

 -Implement Swing for a user interface.

 -Create a balanced pool as a default.
+[Possibly completed, need critiquing on items, later need numerical balancing]

 -Create executable file.

 (Plans subject to change)

+## Changelog

+8/20/20: Implemented skeleton of UI, moved World and Pool objects to seperate class files.
+Created updated pool (Ideas for Pools.txt for more info)

 ## Special Thanks